Alluxio/alluxio/docs/Metrics-System.md

 * FreeFileOps: Total number of FreeFile operations.
 * GetFileBlockInfoOps: Total number of GetFileBlockInfo operations.
 * GetFileInfoOps: Total number of GetFileInfo operations.
+* NewBlocksGot: Total number of new blocks got.
 * MountOps: Total number of Mount operations.
-* NewBlockRequestOps: Total number of NewBlockRequest operations.
+* GetNewBlockOps: Total number of GetNewBlock operations.
 * RenamePathOps: Total number of the RenamePath operations.
 * SetStateOps: Total number of the SetState operations.
 * UnmountOps: Total number of Unmount operations.